wuv-ogre/OgreGPUVoxels/README.md

 # OgreGPUVoxels

-Geometry generation on gpu by using 3D render volumes as the density function for Ogre3D.
+Geometry generation on gpu by using 3D render volumes as the density function for Ogre3D v1.10 Xalafu.

 The approach is (ignoring the technical details)